alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-04-kafka-patterns.markdown

       - "9092" # we do not publish these ports anymore to host

     environment:
+      # we remove the KAFKA_ADVERTISED_HOST_NAME property
       HOSTNAME_COMMAND: "route -n | awk '/UG[ \t]/{print $$2}'"
       KAFKA_ZOOKEEPER_CONNECT: zookeeper:2181
-      # we dropped completely the JMX part
+      # we drop completely the JMX part

     volumes:
       - /var/run/docker.sock:/var/run/docker.sock